Paul Dempsey: 2012–2024: Something for Kate and solo work

+Fanning collaborated with Paul Dempsey on a project called Fanning Dempsey National Park.
+Their debut album, The Deluge, was released on 2 August 2024.

+2024–present: Fanning Dempsey National Park & Shotgun Karaoke Vol. II

+In 2024, Dempsey collaborated with Bernard Fanning on a project called Fanning Dempsey National Park.
+Their debut album, The Deluge, was released on 2 August 2024.

+In August 2025, Dempsey announced the release of Shotgun Karaoke Vol. II.
+The album, set for release in October 2025, features cover versions of songs by artists such as Cher, Patti Smith, Carla Geneve and R.E.M.

 Television

 Dempsey appeared as a panellist on RocKwiz on 24 February 2007, performing a solo version of "Monsters" and George Michael's "Careless Whisper" with Kate Miller-Heidke.
 He also appeared on Good News Week on 26 October 2009, performing the song "Fire" by Bruce Springsteen as part of the "Strange But True" segment.

 Dempsey appeared on RocKwiz again on 8 June.
 He performed a solo version of "Survival Expert" from Something for Kate's album Leave Your Soul to Science as well as Hall & Oates "Out of Touch" with Emily Lubitz.